mtwenzel/parkinson-classification/README.md

 This work pertains to unpublished research and is not publicly available before acceptance with a journal.
 Therefore, the notebook cannot be run by unauthorized users, and does not reveal any new material.

-You can open the notebook file in Goolge Colab directly from here:
+You can open the notebook file in Google Colab directly from here:

 [<img src="https://colab.research.google.com/assets/colab-badge.svg">](https://colab.research.google.com/github/mtwenzel/parkinson-classification/blob/master/PPMI_Uncertainty.ipynb)